UTNuclearRobotics/sterling_patern_costmaps/README.md

 To see the costmaps on RViz, change the map topic to `/sterling/local_costmap/costmap` or `/sterling/global_costmap/costmap`.

 # Recording Data
 If you want to record bag data, you can run this script.
-It'd recommend running it outside of the container for easy access but it doesn't matter.
+It'd recommend running it outside of the container for easy access to the bag.
+The bag will be saved in the directory you run this script.
 ```
 record_bag_sim.sh
 ```